My 13 yr old son is getting...

 He half way does everything!!!
 That goes for school work, chores, sports, listening and anything he can do to make it easy on himself he does!!
 I am a single Mom, and his Dad is not around.

-You are not alone in your struggles, many parents are having issues with children having a bad attitude, poor listening skills
+Answer: You are not alone in your struggles, many parents are having issues with children having a bad attitude, poor listening skills and sense of entitlement.

 I think a part of it can be related to children getting so many things these days without having to earn or work for them.
 An important thing to remember is that having access to toys, TV, video games, cell phones etc. is not a right.
 It is a privilege for children and when we give free access at all times without holding them to any expectations children become confused.